 If you prefer acrylic nails over any other nail system or application, this duo from Mia Secret will be your new best friend.
 Both the Nail Prep Dehydrator and the Xtrabond Primer are formulated to work with acrylics.

-Just like any Dehydrator, this one from Mia Secret will reduce stubborn oil and bacteria to ensure the following products can adequately adhere to the nail bed without a hassle.
-It’s formulated for the natural nail and has a quick-dry formula.
+Just like any Dehydrator, this one from Mia Secret will reduce stubborn oil and bacteria, ensuring the following products can adequately adhere to the nail bed without hassle.
+It’s formulated for natural nails and features a quick-dry formula.

 The Xtrabond Nail Primer is where all the magic happens.
 Mia Secret curated this primer to have a no-burn and acid-free formula so that the surrounding skin will not become irritated.
 It will also ensure superior adhesion for your acrylic powders.